sbugallo/mastering_python/docs_src/chapters/7_generators/coroutines.rst

             for value in it:
                 yield value

-It receives a variable number of iterables , traverses through all of them, and since each value is iterable, it supports a ``for... in..`` construction, so we have another for loop to get every value inside each particular iterable, which is produced by the caller function.
+It receives a variable number of iterables, traverses through all of them, and since each value is iterable, it supports a ``for... in..`` construction, so we have another for loop to get every value inside each particular iterable, which is produced by the caller function.
 This might be helpful in multiple cases, such as chaining generators together or trying to